 Where to catch the ferry from in Palermo

-Please keep in mind that transportation schedules and available services may change.
-If you encounter any inconsistencies or have questions, don’t hesitate to reach out to our support team for assistance.
+While we make every effort to provide accurate information about transportation options, please keep in mind that schedules and services may change.
+If you encounter any inconsistencies, we encourage you to get in touch with our support team for assistance.

 Enjoy your time in Salerno